 Is Your Website Mobile Friendly?

-Google checks your website as part of the tool to ensure that your site includes a responsive design, that it’s quick to load, that the font is legible and of course that everything fits onto the device.
-Best of all, it provides you the specific pages that have issues, and what needs correcting!
+Google checks your website as part of the tool to ensure that your site includes a responsive design, that it’s quick to load, that the font is legible, and of course that everything fits onto the device.
+Best of all, it provides you with the specific pages that have issues, and what needs correcting!

 Use the Search Console to Plan Your Writing